 3. If both parents have GH

 This is a rare event, occurring in about 1 in 100,000 partnerships.
-In this situation all children will inherit two defective genes – one from each parent – and will therefore also have GH.
+In this situation all children will definitely inherit two defective genes – one from each parent – and will therefore also have GH.

-Relatives of someone who has been diagnosed and who are at risk should be tested.
+In the light of this relatives of someone who has been diagnosed and who are at risk should be tested.
 This is particularly important in the case of brothers and sisters (siblings) as they stand at least a 1 in 4 chance of being affected.
 Parents, partners and children, should also be tested.